uesseu/ninwavelets/README.md

 # NinWavelets
 This is a python package for analystic wavelet transform.
-Morlet, Shannon, Generalized Morse(GMW) and so on.
+Morlet, Generalized Morse(GMW) and so on.
 Generally, CWT is very slow.
 But this is extremely fast for a python package.
 It is based on Numpy or Cupy, and it may be fast especially on Cupy.